Worm's Eye View

-Worm's Eye View is a 1951 British Technicolor comedy film directed by Jack Raymond and starring Ronald Shiner as Sam Porter and Diana Dors as Thelma.
-Based on the successful play of the same name by R.F.
-Delderfield, it was produced by Henry Halsted and Byron Film.
+Worm's Eye View is a 1951 British Technicolor comedy film directed by Jack Raymond and starring Ronald Shiner and Diana Dors.
+Based on the 1945 play of the same name by R.F.
+Delderfield, it was produced by Henry Halsted and Byron Films.

-Premise
+Plot

 The film is set in a family home during World War II.
 Their bitter landlady is not pleased by five fighters from the Royal Air Force who are staying there and she re-directs unjustly her frustrations against the family.
-Part of the film appears in Rise and Shiner.
+Part of the film appears in the 1948 Rise and Shiner.